 Even in a global market like SaaS, a buyer’s location is one of the most under appreciated pieces of information when developing buyer personas.
 Localization of pricing can bring in a revenue lift of between 11% and 18%.
 Accurate localization is one of the ways in which Price Intelligently enables you to capture that extra growth while maintaining customer satisfaction.

 The importance of buyer personas can’t be stressed enough, and neither can the difficulty of establishing exactly what yours are.

 With Price Intelligently, you can build a clear picture of your buyer personas and learn in clear detail who you should be targeting based on a huge number of compared price points.
 This pricing tool gives key insights into the WTP/value matrix we looked at earlier and can point you toward which features and value propositions in your product drive the most value.

 Data-driven road maps

-You should be able to rely on your pricing-tool data to drive your ongoing development.
+You should be able to rely on your pricing-tool data to drive your ongoing development and boost your retention analysis.
 Price Intelligently will give you in-depth information on popular features of your product in certain customer segments and tell you which features will drive retention and which are drawing high WTP.